nrfconnect/sdk-nrf/samples/bootloader/README.rst

    For information about creating a second stage bootloader, see :ref:`ug_bootloader_adding_upgradable`.

 #.
-Verify the next stage in the boot chain.
+Verifies the next stage in the boot chain.

    After selecting the image to boot next, the bootloader sample verifies the image validity using one of the provisioned public key hashes.